pikatchu/closedsource/book/0650-angelo2.md

 Jasmina raised an eyebrow and smirked.
 “Not so intimidating after all?”

 Angelo laughed.
 “Him?
-He’s a sweetheart.
+He's a sweetheart.
 But he knows how to look like a bad boy when he needs to.”
 He gave Brutus a quick scratch behind the ears.
 “Good for business, you know?”

 Leo glanced around, taking in the stacks of drone shells, the workbenches covered in open circuit boards, and the walls lined with mechanical arms and spare sensors.